renehorstmann/Mathc/README.md

 # Mathc
-A simple math header only library for C
+A simple and clean math header only library for C.
+Works very well with glsl.

 ## Getting Started
 Copy the header files into your project and have fun.